 Filling your content with loads of big bold words saying ‘CLICK HERE’ and flashing buttons shouting ‘CONTACT US’ used to work in years gone by.
-However now, users are way more savvy.
-Instead it’s more likely to send your prospective patients running for the hills; besides you don’t really want to come across as desperate right?
+However, now, users are way savvier.
+Instead, it’s more likely to send your prospective patients running for the hills; besides, you don’t really want to come across as desperate, right?

 So now you get the gist of it, how hard can it be?

-Well, effective CTA’s are actually more involved than you might realise.
-It’s not as straight forward as sticking a ‘Click here’ button or throwing the words ‘call us’ into your blog posts.
-Believe me, there’s a number of elements you’ll need to consider first if you want your dental call to action to be truly effective at motivating your patients.
+Well, effective CTAs are actually more involved than you might realise.
+It’s not as straightforward as sticking a ‘Click here’ button or throwing the words ‘call us’ into your blog posts.
+Believe me, there are a number of elements you’ll need to consider first if you want your dental call to action to be truly effective at motivating your patients.